fluid-dev/hexo-fluid-docs/docs/en/icon/README.md

 ## Custom Icons

-If you want to use other icons, you can set `iconfont` of **_static_prefix.yml** to include your own Iconfont or Font-Awesome, and then insert them to css class.
+If you want to use other icons, you can set `iconfont` of **theme config** to include your own Iconfont or Font-Awesome, and then insert them to css class.